C O M M U N I C A T I O N:A Golden Bridge To a Better Sociocultural Life

-Despite the importance of human communication is undoubtedly critical in today’s world, many experts in various fields, including the communication it self, not excerptionaly the field of telecommunication, seem to be little the importance of communication.
-The field of telecommunication it self indeed has its a very crucial problematic challenge related to communication effectiveness.
+Despite the importance of human communication in today’s world, many experts in various fields, including the communication it self, not excerptionaly the field of telecomunication, seem to be little the importance of communication.
+The field of telecommunication it self indeed ha it’s a very crucial problematic challenge related to communication effectiveness.
 This is just the other real case faced by my own self in term of Information Technology when I was getting Rp.100.000,00 top-up values from an unacquaintedable top-up service centre.
 I said to my wife that the case has traped me to an anxious feeling.
 Unfortunately (as my wife answered) the amount of the top-up value just only Rp.100.000,00 rather than Rp.100 billion which will make whoever (certainly me) feel better to forget guilty feeling of because the amount can make us to be richer indeed to be a billionair like the top-ten Indonesian corruptors in BLBI and KLBI cases.

 This negligence is partially based on common misunderstandings about communication which include the following: